sun-umn/PyGRANSO/README.md

 ![Example screenshot](./PyGRANSO_logo.png)

-PyGRANSO: a Python numerical package using GRadient-based Algorithm for Non-Smooth Optimization
+PyGRANSO: a Python numerical package using GRadient-based Algorithm for Non-Smooth Optimization.

 Toward a user-friendly and scalable numerical package for nonsmooth, nonconvex, constrained optimization